ShrwdFlrst/event-importer/readme.md

 - Allow multiple instance at same time but working on different files
 - Allow stop/error and resume
 - Composer support, namespacing
-- Support large CSVs that can't be read in one go
+- Support large CSVs that can't be read in one go using generators/`yield`